redhat-adsa/HowWeEnable/workshops/git_101/04-merge-conflicts.md

     no changes added to commit (use "git add" and/or "git commit -a")
     ```

-9. Lets take a look inside merge.txt to see wht the conflict is:
+9. Lets take a look inside the `merge.txt` file to see the conflict:

     ```shell
     cat merge.txt